AIRTucha/amonad/README.md

 const failure: Failure<string, Error> = Failure( new Error("Does not exist."))
 ```

-NaN safe division function can be created using this library in the way demonstrated bellow.
+NaN safe division function can be created using this library in the way demonstrated below.

 ```typescript
 const divide = (numerator: number, quotient: number ): Result<number, string> =>